usc-cisco/ring/.github/README.md

 > Yep, as long as you studied in any of the courses offered by DCISM.
 Just indicate your graduated year in the webring file.

+#### _Can I change my details (name, year, URL) later?_

+> Yes!
+What you can't change, however, is your position in the `webring[]` array.
+We'll consider randomizing the positions so that this won't be an issue in the future (when more people join).
+At the moment, please respect the early birds.

 ## Credits & Inspiration

 This project draws inspiration from the [the University of Waterloo Computer Science Webring](https://github.com/JusGu/uwatering).